 Adam Jasienski is a specialist in 16th- and 17th-century visual culture, particularly in Spain and Latin America.
 He works closely with the collections of the Meadows Museum, frequently teaching in its galleries.
-His book manuscript, Praying to Portraits: Audience, Identity, and the Inquisition in the Early Modern Hispanic World, examines the intersections of portraiture and religious imagery in the early modern Hispanic world (ca. 1500–1700) and is forthcoming with Penn State University Press in April 2023.
-His new project, on disgust, affect and early modern Catholic image-making, is currently supported by the Madrid Institute for Advanced Study at the Casa de Velázquez, the Harvard University Center for Italian Renaissance Studies at Villa I Tatti and the John Carter Brown Library.
-Additionally, he is the 2022-23 Marilynn Thoma Fellow in Art of the Spanish Americas.
+His book, Praying to Portraits: Audience, Identity, and the Inquisition in the Early Modern Hispanic World, examines the intersections of portraiture and religious imagery in the early modern Hispanic world (ca. 1500–1700) and was published with Penn State University Press in May 2023.
+His new project, on disgust, affect and early modern Catholic image-making, was supported by the Madrid Institute for Advanced Study at the Casa de Velázquez, the Harvard University Center for Italian Renaissance Studies at Villa I Tatti and the John Carter Brown Library.
+Additionally, he was the 2022-23 Marilynn Thoma Fellow in Art of the Spanish Americas.
 He is also developing a second project, on the visual culture of the Spanish Inquisition.

 He looks forward to working with M.A. and Ph.D. students interested in early modern Spanish and Latin American visual culture.

 Ph.D., M.A., and B.A., History of Art and Architecture, Harvard University.

 Portraiture and identity; art and the law; sacred art; art and anthropology; censorship; affect and the history of emotions; Inquisition studies

-Praying to Portraits: Audience, Identity, and the Inquisition in the Early Modern Hispanic World, Penn State University Press, forthcoming April 2022.
+Praying to Portraits: Audience, Identity, and the Inquisition in the Early Modern Hispanic World, Penn State University Press, May 2023.

 - Awarded the Lila Acheson Wallace-Reader’s Digest Publications Subsidy from Villa I Tatti, The Harvard University Center for Italian Renaissance Studies.

 “Disgust and the Sacred Image in Early Modernity,” in Sacrifice and Conversion in the Early Modern Atlantic World, ed.
 Maria Berbara.
 Florence, Milan: I Tatti Research Series, Officina Libraria, 2022.

 “Velázquez and the Fragile Portrait of the King,” Art History 44, 5 (November 2021): 1-26.